 Public and private net metering facilities have different size limits and may generate different credit values.
 For more information on public facilities, please see Designing Net Metering Facilities.

 State law also requires that the electric companies have a separate cap for facilities participating in the small hydroelectric power net metering program (SHP) that has a combined capacity of 60 MW.
 St. 2016, c.
 188, s.
 10. Each SHP cap share is equal to an electric company’s load measured in megawatt-hours in calendar year 2016.
 D.P.U.
-17-10-A. The SHP cap shares will be determined shortly following compliance filings in D.P.U.
-17-10.
+17-10-A. The SHP cap shares will be determined in the D.P.U.
+18-04 compliance filings.

 Under the SHP, new customers must obtain a cap allocation to participate even if they are less than ten kilowatts on a single-phase circuit or 25 kilowatts on a three-phase circuit.
 Under the SHP, once an electric company fills its net metering cap, new customers that seek to participate in net metering must apply for a cap allocation from the relevant GP cap unless they are a cap exempt facility.